The Iris Flower: Origins, Meaning, Symbolism, Colors, and Care Tips

-The iris flower is a popular gifting bloom and is highly valued for its appealing colors and unique structure.
-Perfect for brightening indoor and outdoor areas, these flowering perennials earn additional recognition for their versatility.
-Iris flowers also have an interesting story to tell and hold their own unique symbolism and origin story.
-Read on as we share everything there is to know about iris flower meaning, symbolism, history, origins, popular varietals, and more.
+The iris flower is a popular gifting bloom highly valued for its unique structure and stunning colors.
+Perfect for brightening indoor and outdoor areas, the iris plant is incredibly versatile.
+Iris flowers also have an interesting story to tell, with unique meanings and symbolism attached to these sought-after blooms.
+Read on as we share everything there is to know about iris flower meaning, symbolism, history, origins, popular varieties, and more.

 - History and Origin of Iris Flowers